 If you are into things South Indian, don’t forget to check out the Sri Mahamariamman temple in Chinatown.

 South Indian food is something we eat to please me, not them, so I think it’s only fair to treat them to a pineapple and coconut pie afterwards.
-Not at all Indian, but they are the business!
-Fresh and warm from a little bakery over the road, the only thing I can compare them to is a bakewell tart.
+Not at all Indian, but they are perfect for kids Fresh and warm from a little bakery over the road, the only thing I can compare them to is a bakewell tart.
 So I think we can safely say the kids are in food heaven, too.